 In mid-May, CP freshmen beginning in New York will receive an electronic “postcard” in their NYU email account from the Liberal Studies Advising Center regarding the registration process for entering freshmen.
 The postcard will include two very important links to guide you as you register for classes.
 The first link is an instructional video that will teach you how to use Albert to register.
 The second link is a comprehensive Liberal Studies Core Program Fall Semester Registration Handbook.
-The Handbook will include everything you need to know about your Fall Semester choices.
+The Handbook will include everything you need to know about your Fall Semester choices and the registration process (e.g., dates, details).
 It will also include contact information that will lead you to your assigned Liberal Studies Academic Advisor.
 You will be able to contact your academic advisor by email or telephone as necessary.
-Course registration is tentatively scheduled for Monday, June 3, 2013 at 9:00 a.m.
-EST.

 IMPORTANT NOTE ABOUT REGISTRATION: NYU requires that all students provide both a cell phone number AND an emergency contact number (including an option for an international emergency phone number) before they are registered for fall course work.
 If you have not done so already, you will have to first activate your NET ID to gain entrance to your NYU Home Account.
 Instructions on how to activate your NET ID can be found at: http://www.nyu.edu/its/netid/#activate .
 Once in NYU Home you must go to the Academics tab and click on "Student Login" to access Albert (NYU's Student Information System).
 Please visit: http://www.nyu.edu/registrar/registration/requirements.html for step by step instructions on how to update your cell phone number and emergency contact number once you are in Albert.

 *Students beginning at one of the LS Global Entry Sites will receive separate registration instructions from the Liberal Studies Office of Global Programs.

 • Who will my advisor be?